• Curcumin for Rheumatoid Arthritis: What Clinical Studies Really Show (2026 Evidence-Based Guide)

 Conclusion

 Clinical evidence suggests that Boswellia serrata may be a promising natural option for managing symptoms of knee osteoarthritis.
 It may help reduce pain, improve joint function, and support mobility.
-However, results may vary depending on formulation and dosage, and Boswellia should be considered a supportive approach rather than a replacement for medical treatment.

 Scientific References